juicedata/juicefs/docs/en/cache_management.md

 --writeback  upload objects in background (default: false)
 ```

-When writing a large number of small files in a short period of time, it is recommended to mount the filesystem with the `--writeback` parameter to improve write performance, and consider re-mounting without the option after the write is complete to make subsequent writes more reliable.
+When writing a large number of small files in a short period of time, it is recommended to mount the file system with the `--writeback` parameter to improve write performance, and consider re-mounting without the option after the write is complete to make subsequent writes more reliable.
 It is also recommended to enable `--writeback` for scenarios that require a lot of random writes, such as incremental backups of MySQL.

-> **Warning**: When asynchronous upload is enabled, i.e. `--writeback` is specified when mounting the filesystem, do not delete the contents in `<cache-dir>/<UUID>/rawstaging` directory, as this will result in data loss.
+> **Warning**: When asynchronous upload is enabled, i.e. `--writeback` is specified when mounting the file system, do not delete the contents in `<cache-dir>/<UUID>/rawstaging` directory, as this will result in data loss.

-When the cache disk is too full, it will pause writing data and change to uploading data directly to the object storage (i.e., the client write cache function is automatically turned off).
+When the cache disk is too full, it will pause writing data and change to uploading data directly to the object storage (i.e., the client write cache feature is turned off).

 When the asynchronous upload function is enabled, the reliability of the cache itself is directly related to the reliability of data writing, and should be used with caution for scenarios requiring high data reliability.